IAN LAWTON PROFILE

 He followed this up with further spiritual books including The Little Book of the Soul (2007), The Big Book of the Soul (2008, a complete rewrite of the 2004 book), Your Holographic Soul (2010), The Future of the Soul (2010) and The History of the Soul (2010, a revision of the 2003 book).
 He then switched to writing several spiritual novels, The Man Who Didn't Die (2011) and The Girl Who Learned to Live (2012), before penning another self-help pocket book, The Gift (2013).

-From 2013 his research took him down a somewhat different path away from traditional ideas of reincarnation, leading him to establish the radical worldview of the Supersoul (2013).
-This was followed by a second volume containing the equally empowering message of The Power of You (2014).
-To these have been added the simpler books What Jesus Was Really Saying (2016), Sh*t Doesn't Just Happen!!
-(2016) and the autobiography The God Who Sometimes Screwed Up (2018).
-The third volume of the research-based Supersoul Series, Afterlife, remains a work in progress but is currently planned for release in 2019, along with the simpler Death Should Be Fun!!
+From 2013 his research took him down a somewhat different path away from traditional ideas of reincarnation, leading him to withdraw the former books from sale and to establish the radical worldview of the Supersoul (2013).
+This was followed by a second volume containing the equally empowering message of The Power of You (2014), and finally Afterlife (2019).
+To these he has added the simpler books What Jesus Was Really Saying (2016), Sh*t Doesn't Just Happen!!
+(2016), the autobiographical The God Who Sometimes Screwed Up (2018) and Death Should Be Fun!!
+(2019).